-Type I. A Type I supporting organization is operated, supervised, or controlled by one or more publicly supported organizations.
-If the organization can answer "Yes" to the following question, check the box for Type I.
+• Type I. A Type I supporting organization is operated, supervised, or controlled by one or more publicly supported organizations.
+If the organization can answer "Yes" to the following question, check the box for Type I:

-Does the governing body, officers or membership of the supported public charity(ies) select a majority of the supporting organization's officers, directors, or trustees?
+Do the supported organizations have a substantial degree of direction over the policies, programs, and activities of the supporting organization, typically by ensuring that the governing body, officers or membership of the supported organizations may regularly appoint or elect a majority of the supporting organization's directors or trustees?

-Type II.
+• Type II.
 A Type II supporting organization is supervised or controlled in connection with one or more publicly supported organizations.
-If the organization can answer "Yes" to the following question, check the box for Type II.
+If the organization can answer "Yes" to the following question, check the box for Type II: